 The attackers took the Víziváros (Water-city) during the first night and then, they took the Gellért Hill and deployed cannons there.

 They were attacking the walls from the land and from the boats, too, and it has led to success.
-The last of the defenders got stuck in two round bastions and they surrendered at noon on 7 October.
+The last of the defenders got stuck in two round-bastions and they surrendered at noon on 7 October.
 The soldiers of Nádasdy Ferenc took them to Buda by boat.
 Russwurm appointed the famous warrior, Eörsy Péter as Captain of Pest.
-Then, they rebuilt the boat-bridge.
-(Note, that I am using the Eastern name order for Hungarians where family names come first.)
+Then, they rebuilt the boat bridge.
+(Note, that I am using the Oriental name order for Hungarians where family names come first.)

 Pest was being bombarded and assaulted but it was quite unsuccessful.
 The Hungarian defenders were able to sally out and cause damages.
 Here you can read more about the medieval town of Pest:

 Unfortunately, their charge out on 26 October was not so successful, even Captain Eörsy Péter died.
 Grand Vizier didn`t continue his siege, he quit it on 28 October and moved away a few days later because the Turk garrison of Buda was not able to send food to his camp anymore.
 Instead, they begged Hasszán to leave some reinforcement at Buda and rather go away.
 Allegedly, he left 2,000 infantrymen in the castle but he did go away on 2 November from Pest.

 The Christians had been going on with their siege of Buda and they launched an overall attack on 22 October.
 The defenders have repelled valiantly the multiple waves of the assault, causing 1,000-1,500 losses to the Christians.
 The withdrawal of Hasszán hasn`t helped the besiegers and on top of that, the defenders have carried out successful sallies, they were repelled only by suffering huge losses.